Maismaus/Mendix-Markdown-React/README.md

 ## MendixMarkdown

 Mendix Markdown viewer and editor to use as a custom widget within Mendix projects.
-This is a continuation of the now deprecated [Mendix Markdown viewer](https://github.com/mendixlabs/mendix-markdown-viewer) by @JelteMX.
+This is a continuation of the now deprecated [Mendix Markdown viewer](https://github.com/mendixlabs/mendix-markdown-viewer).
 Uses EasyMDE with the simplemde-react wrapper.

 ## Features